interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/aggregate_checks.md

 ### dss_instances
 The DSS instances that have been relied upon or tested by the framework.

+### test_exclusions
+A [resources.dev.TestExclusionsResource](../../../../resources/dev/test_exclusions.py) containing test exclusions parameters like whether cleartext queries are allowed.
+This resource is optional.

 ## Performance of Display Providers requests test case

 ### Performance of /display_data/<flight_id> requests test step